Actipro/WPF-Controls/Documentation/topics/docking/docking-window-features/docking-window-events.md

 ## Displaying a StatusBar Message During Drags

-It is a common practice to display a status bar message during tool window drags to indicate to the end user that they can move over the dock guides to docks a tool window.
+It is a common practice to display a status bar message during tool window drags to indicate to the end user that they can move over the dock guides to dock a tool window.

 To accomplish this, handle the [WindowsDragging](xref:@ActiproUIRoot.Controls.Docking.DockSite.WindowsDragging) and display a message like this in your status bar:

-`Use the guide diamond to choose a docking location.
-To prevent docking, hold down CTRL.`
+`"Use the guide diamond to choose a docking location.
+To prevent docking, hold down CTRL."`

-Handle the [WindowsDragged](xref:@ActiproUIRoot.Controls.Docking.DockSite.WindowsDragged) event and restore the status bar message back to something like `Ready`.
+Handle the [WindowsDragged](xref:@ActiproUIRoot.Controls.Docking.DockSite.WindowsDragged) event and restore the status bar message back to something like `"Ready"`.

 ## Customizing Menus